 What Is an Endoscopy?

 An endoscopy allows surgeons to see problems inside your body without having to make surgical incisions.
 In the case of an upper GI endoscopy, a specialized flexible tube with a light and camera attached to it is inserted through your mouth and down into your GI tract.
 The scope allows your doctor to see interior structures in much greater detail than an X-ray.
-Attached to the scope are forceps and scissors, which allow the removal of tissue for examination, if appropriate.
+Attached to the scope are forceps and scissors, which allow the removal of tissue for further examination and biopsy if appropriate.

 EGD Vs. Endoscopy